Discover The Critical Flaws Hiding Behind Conventional Wisdom And Learn Why The Answer May Be Far Simpler Than You Ever Imagined…

 The site owner demonstrated his solid knowledge by noting how he used the calculator to develop retirement scenarios, but his readers couldn’t see the forest for the trees…

 - “It doesn’t include separate inputs for each spouse.”
 (Answer: Who needs the complication?
 Just aggregate both spouses together.
 It’s called community property for a reason.)

-- It is simplified down to only the essential numbers so that it is acceptably accurate without being excessively complicated.
+- It’s simplified down to only the essential numbers so it’s acceptably accurate without being excessively complicated.